Wally (Wallabies mascot)

-The stuffed toy version of the mascot is carried with the Wallabies on overseas tours to Europe.
-It then becomes the duty of the youngest member of the touring party to protect the mascot from pranks by older players to hide and sabotage it.
-It is considered an embarrassment to the protector if Wally is not safely guarded.
-The protector is forced to hold Wally at all times.
-It becomes a source of entertainment for senior players when the team is out socialising.

-Events
+In May 2007, a Welsh rugby fan was ejected from a stadium in Sydney during a match for attempting to dance with the life-size version of Wally.
 When Berrick Barnes was forced to protect Wally during the 2007 World Cup in France he had to stitch it up several times and perform a search of every member's hotel room to retrieve it, despite the help of Lote Tuqiri.
 During the 2008 tour it became a long-running joke among the players that the mascot could be used by 18-year-old James O'Connor to break the ice with young ladies.

-In May 2007 a Welsh rugby fan was ejected from a stadium in Sydney during a match for attempting to dance with the life-size version of Wally.